-India will host G20 summit in 2023 | NewsBytes
+India will host G20 Summit in 2023 | NewsBytes

 "We thank Saudi Arabia for hosting a successful Riyadh Summit and its contribution to the G20 process.
 We look forward to our next meetings in Italy in 2021, Indonesia in 2022, India in 2023, and Brazil in 2024," read the declaration.

-Founded in 1999, G20, or group of 20, is an international forum for the governments and central bank governors from 19 countries and the European Union (EU).
+Founded in 1999, G20, is an international forum for the governments and central bank governors from 19 countries and the European Union (EU).

 The leaders claimed they were taking all necessary steps to mitigate the impact of the virus.